-Persuading developers to 'buy into' software process improvement: an exploratory analysis a.w.rainer@herts.ac.uk
+Persuading Developers to 'Buy into' Software Process Improvement: Local Opinion and Empirical Evidence a.w.rainer@herts.ac.uk

-Austen Rainer, Tracy Hall, Nathan Baddoo

-Centre for Empirical Software Process Research

-University of Hertfordshire

-Department of Computer Science

-Hatfield Campus, College Lane

-Hertfordshire, AL10 9AB
+Austen Rainer, Tracy Hall, Nathan Baddoo Centre for Empirical Software Process Research (CESPR) University of Hertfordshire Department of Computer Science Hatfield Campus, College Lane Hertfordshire, AL10 9AB England

-England

-In order to investigate practitioners' opinions of software process and software process improvement, we have collected information from 13 companies, in a variety of ways i.e. the use of Repertory Grid Technique, survey and focus group discussions.
-Both the Repertory Grid Technique and the focus group discussions (43 discussions occurred, in total) produced a large volume of qualitative data.
-At the same time, other researchers have reported investigations of practitioners, and we are interested in how their reports may relate to our own.
+In order to investigate practitioners' opinions of software process and software process improvement, we have collected a large volume of qualitative evidence from 13 companies.
+At the same time, other researchers have reported investigations of practitioners, and we are interested in how their reports may relate to our evidence.
 Thus, other research publications can also be treated as a form of qualitative data.
 In this paper, we review advice on a method, content analysis, that is used to analyse qualitative data.
-Content analysis is a method for identifying and classifying words and phrases used in ordinary language.
 We use content analysis to describe and analyse discussions on software process and software process improvement.
-We report preliminary findings from an analysis of both the focus group evidence and some publications.
-Our main finding is that there is an apparent contradiction between developers saving that they want evidence for software process improvement, and what developers will accept as evidence.
+We report preliminary findings from an analysis of both the focus group evidence and four publications.

+Our main finding is that there is an apparent contradiction between developers saying that they want evidence for software process improvement, and what developers will accept as evidence.
 This presents a serious problem for research: even if researchers could demonstrate a strong, reliable relationship between software process improvement and improved organisational performance, there would still be the problem of convincing practitioners that the evidence applies to their particular situation.

-Keywords: empirical study, case study, content analysis, software process, software process improvement, opinions
+Keywords: empirical study, case study, content analysis, software process, software process improvement, opinions, change

-1 Introduction
+1. Introduction

 There is a growing body of research, some of it empirical, that reports on the effects of software process improvement (SPI) programmes.
 Some of this research considers the benefits of SPI programmes on organisations at both lower-levels [1] and higher-levels [2-4] of process maturity.
 Such benefits include increases in productivity, reductions in cost, reductions in duration, increases in product quality, and improvements in process stability.
 Some other research, however, suggests possible negative effects of SPI.
 For example, Kuilboer and Ashrafi's [5] survey of developers suggests that companies conducting SPI for a longer period of time showed an overall increase in development cost and project duration.
 Gray and Smith [6] criticise process assessment and improvement on theoretical grounds.
 Their most fundamental criticism is that the software research community still only has a poor understanding of the software process.
 This criticism is similar to previous observations made by Abdel-Hamid and Madnick [7] and Remenyi and Williams [8].
-Over a decade ago, Abdel-Hamid and Madnick observed that we still lack a fundamental understanding of the software development process, and used this as a motivation for developing system dynamic models of software projects.
-More recently, Remenyi and Williams [8] observed that we lack an established theory of software development, and proceeded to argue for a grounded-theory approach (e.g. [9, 10]) to investigating the software process.
+For example, Remenyi and Williams [8] observed that we lack an established theory of software development, and proceeded to argue for a grounde-theory approach (e.g. [9] [10]) to investigating the software process.

 One important aspect of process engineering is implementing a new, or modified, process.
 While the research community and industry needs to better understand process, so the research community and industry also needs to better understand the implementation of process.
-As part of the Practitioners,

-Processes and Products (PPP) project, we are investigating practitioners' opinions of software process and software process improvement.
+As part of the Practitioners, Processes and Products (PPP) project, we are investigating practitioners' opinions of software process and software process improvement.
 Our focus is on understanding the difficulties experienced by practitioners during the implementation of SPI programmes, with the intention that this understanding may lead to improvements in programme implementation.
-The PPP project emerged from previous investigations that we have conducted on the relationships between human factors in software development and software quality (e.g. [11-13]).
+In order to investigate practitioners' opinions, we have collected information from practitioners at 13 companies.
+We collected that information through the application of the Repertory Grid Technique, a survey and focus group discussions (43 discussions occurred, in total).
+The PPP project emerged from previous investigations that we have conducted on the relationships between human factors in software development and software quality e.g. [11-13].